-9 Ways Slow Food and Slow Travel Enhance
+9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

-scaling about 20 feet up a tree on Ometepe Island
+scaling 20 feet up a tree loaded with the fruit on Ometepe Island

 Slow.
 It’s a word that can, by its sheer